Sydney Travel Guide

 Sunny, seductive Sydney is a high contender for the title of the world's most ideal city.
-It is slick and smart, the streets are clean, the neighbourhoods and busy pedestrian precincts pristine, the parks sublime, the water in the huge harbour blue, and the landmark buildings breath-taking.
-Sydney's population is approaching five million, but it is easy to leave the frenetic urban pace behind with just a simple ferry ride to the North Shore for a bush walk, enjoy a stroll along the harbour beaches or take any one of a number of daytrips to explore the 'real' Australia on the city's doorstep.
+It is slick and smart, the streets are clean, the parks sublime, the water in the huge harbour bright blue, and the landmark buildings breathtaking.
+Sydney's population is approaching five million, but it is easy to leave the frenetic urban pace behind with just a simple ferry ride to the North Shore for a bush walk, enjoy a stroll along the harbour beaches, or take any one of a number of daytrips to explore the 'real' Australia on the city's doorstep.

 The fact that Sydney is a thriving seaport and industrial city has been cleverly concealed behind attractive pleasure and leisure grounds and residential suburbs, making full use of the scenic, watery geographical location.
 The harbour area is dominated by the span of one of the world's largest arched bridges, backed by towering skyscrapers.
 It is all a far cry from the remote penal colony established by the British back in 1788.

 Another plus for visitors is that compared to most big cities Sydney offers excellent, reasonably priced food, accommodation and public transport.
 The city also has an excellent suburban rail network, with its hub at Circular Quay in the city centre, and full use is made of the waterways with ferries and passenger jet boats plying to and from various points.